 The warranties set forth in Section 8 of the Maintenance Agreement apply to defects in Covered Parts and Bolting Kit Parts which appear during a period of twelve (12) months following the completion of installation of the Covered Part or Bolting Kit Part.
 The warranties set forth in Section 8 of this Agreement apply to defects in Repairs that appear during a period of twelve months following completion of the Repair.
 Covered Parts and Bolting Kit Parts were replaced during the Hot Gas Path Inspection completed during October 1999.
 The first failure occurred on February 14 and the second failure which was identical to the first occurred on April 14 only eight (8) weeks later.
 Both events very clearly fall in the twelve- (12) month warranty period described for replacement and repaired parts in Section 8 of the Agreement.
 Under Section 8 (d) if the Covered Parts or Bolting Kit Parts delivered or Repairs performed do not meet the described warranties then SWPC at its expense, shall correct any defect by (i) re-performing the defective Repairs and/or (ii) Repairing or replacing any defective Parts or Bolting Kit Parts.
 It is Tenaska's position that the February and April failures are covered under the Warranty provision of the Maintenance Agreement.

-Section 8 (d) (b) of the Maintenance agreement states that if Tenaska enters into an Agreement with SWPC to provide labor and services associated with the performance of Inspections under this Agreement, then SWPC shall be responsible for any disassembly and assembly of the Equipment associated with re-performing any defective Repairs and/or Repairing or replacing any defective Covered Parts or Bolting Kit Parts, at no expense to Tenaska.
+Section 8 (d) (b) of the Maintenance Ageement states that if Tenaska enters into an Agreement with SWPC to provide labor and services associated with the performance of Inspections under this Agreement, then SWPC shall be responsible for any disassembly and assembly of the Equipment associated with re-performing any defective Repairs and/or Repairing or replacing any defective Covered Parts or Bolting Kit Parts, at no expense to Tenaska.
 An Agreement was signed with SWPC to provide labor and services to perform a 501F Hot Gas Path Inspection during October of 1999.
 Reference Tenaska IV Texas Partners PO No. 900758.
 SWPC Proposal dated 8/17/99 Negomo5-2203.
 Under the warranty section of the terms and conditions of SWPC's Selling Policy 1701, SWPC warrants that Field Installation, Field Repair and Modernization, Maintenance or Supervisory Services, or some or all of them, and materials supplied in connection therewith (hereinafter referred to as the "Work") will be free of defects in workmanship and materials beginning with the start of the Work and ending one year after completion of the Work.
 SWPC will at its option and expense correct such nonconformity by repair, adjustment or replacement of the non-conforming portion of the Work.
 Again defects in workmanship and materials are clearly covered under the Warranty Provisions of SWPC Selling Policy 1701.

+Furthermore, eight cross fire tubes and one bolting kit were issued from plant stores to accomplish the repairs during the February and April outages.
+Since these parts are "Covered Parts" as defined in the Maintenance Agreement, these parts should be replaced at SWPC's expense as soon as possible.